turingschool-examples/frontend-mod-1-prework/day_2/array_methods.md

 console.log(arrayMethods);
 // expected output: Array ["pop", "push", "shift"]
 ```
-<h2>The <strong>shift</strong> method will remove the first element from an array and return the removed element, doing this will change the length of an array</h2>
+The shift method will remove the first element from an array and return the removed element, doing this will change the length of an array.
 ```javascript
 var bandMembers = ['Thom', 'Jonny', 'Ed', 'Colin', 'Philip'];